CityofToronto/bdit_data-sources/here/traffic_patterns/README.md

     ) )
 );
 ```
-## Sad news
+## Generate Quarterly traffic patterns
 For top secret contract reasons, we are no longer receiving traffic patterns data.
-As of writing this (in August 2022) the latest (and last) traffic patterns dataset that we received is from 2019.
-As time goes by, and the street network evolves, traffic patterns will cease to be useful...
+The latest (and last) traffic patterns dataset that we received is from 2019.
+As time goes by, and the street network evolves, traffic patterns will cease to be useful.
+We wil be creating quaterly traffic patterns for each version for routing purposes.

+Depending on the date you are routing, you should use different quaters, years, and map version of traffic patterns.
+We will only include weekday (Tue - Thurs), and exclude holiday seasons to create a more [generalized traffic pattern layer](/sql/create_quaterly_traffic_patterns.sql).